joesteinkamp/design-knowledge-base/4_Operations/Team-Rituals/critique.md

 1. The designer will present the problem and the user's story, including the project scope.
    1. Problem format:
       1. I am showing \[early/mid/late\] work
-      2. Around \[the problem, include who the user is\]
+      2. Around \[the problem state - who, what \(goal\), when, why\]
-      3. Because \[why it’s a problem\].
-      4. We’ll have success if we see \[what do we want the user to do or understand\]
+      3. We’ll have success if we see \[what do we want the user to do or understand\]
-      5. and am looking for feedback on \[what it looks like \(visuals & content\) / how it works \(interactions & IA\) / Direction\].
+      4. and am looking for feedback on \[\visuals & content / specific interation, architecture & flow / conceptual direction\].
 2. Make sure everyone understands the problem.
 Do not proceed to the designs until everyone agrees on the problem.
    1. _“Does this sound like a valid problem, is the problem statement confusing, is there anything that may have been overlooked? \[If early\] Do we agree that this is the problem that we should be solving?
 Is this one of the most important problems we should be solving right now?”_
-3. Audience ask any clarification questions, if necessary.
+   2. Audience ask any clarification questions, if necessary.
+3. Feedback Request: I'm looking for feedback on [visuals & content, specific interactions, architecture & flow, or conceptual direction].
 4. Designer should proceed to present their work, preferably multiple approaches \(to self critique\).
 5. Audience asks questions and likes only, thinking from the user's point of view.
    1. _"What did I enjoy about this design and why?
 What concerns me about this design and why?
 What does this design remind me of and why?"_
-6. Check against the company's design principles.
+6. Assess against appropriate design principles.
+   1. _"Does _
 7. Facilitator should take notes throughout to share at the end.
 8. Facilitator at the end should ask, _"What are the next key steps you’ll take to move the work forward?”_